Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups

 At this point, we still have six groups to consider, and five of them are ``well-generated'' in the sense of \cite[Section 2]{beskpi1}:

-The monoid we use for these groups is the \nit{dual braid monoid} as defined in \cite[Section 8]{beskpi1}.
+The monoid we use for these groups is the \nit{dual braid monoid} (see \cite[Section 8]{beskpi1}).
 The main problem with these monoids is that they have many atoms, and so they give rise to relatively big complexes.
 This is where the methods of Section \ref{mini} are most useful.
 The bounds of Lemma \ref{4.1} for the number of $2$-cells are respectively given by

 \spa